IBM/microservices-traffic-management-using-istio/README.md

     - kind: denials
     selector: source.labels["app"]=="reviews" && source.labels["version"] == "v3"
   ```
-* If you point your browser to your BookInfo Application, you wouldn't see star ratings anymore from the reviews section unless you are logged in as _jason_ which you will still see black stars (because you would be using the reviews-v2 as you have done in [Step 4](#4-modify-service-routes)).
+* To verify if your rule has been enforced, point your browser to your BookInfo Application, you wouldn't see star ratings anymore from the reviews section unless you are logged in as _jason_ which you will still see black stars (because you would be using the reviews-v2 as you have done in [Step 4](#4-modify-service-routes)).
 ![access-control](images/access.png)